UBC-MDS/mds-2025-helper-functions/README.md

 - The `dataset_summary()` function combines essential dataset insights—missing values, feature types, duplicates, and basic statistics—into one comprehensive and easy-to-use tool.
 While similar functionality exists in libraries like [pandas-profiling](https://github.com/ydataai/pandas-profiling) and [missingno](https://github.com/ResidentMario/missingno), these tools focus on specific aspects or full-scale exploratory analysis.
 No single function consolidates all these features in one place, making `dataset_summary()` a uniquely efficient solution for preprocessing workflows.

+- There is no similar function could provide plot for hypothesis test output.
+Data Scientist do it manually, but it is not friendly for learner.

 ## Installation

 ```bash